testcontainers/testcontainers-python/docs/features/configuration.md

 1. Read the **TESTCONTAINERS_DOCKER_SOCKET_OVERRIDE** environment variable.
 Path to Docker's socket.
 Used by Ryuk, Docker Compose, and a few other containers that need to perform Docker actions.
    Example: `/var/run/docker-alt.sock`

-2. If the Operating System retrieved by the Docker client is "Docker Desktop", and the host is running on Windows, it will return the `//var/run/docker.sock` UNC Path.
-Else return the default docker socket path for rootless docker.
+2. If the operating system retrieved by the Docker client is "Docker Desktop", and the host is running on Windows, it will return the `//var/run/docker.sock` UNC path.
+Otherwise, it returns the default Docker socket path for rootless Docker.

-3. Get the current Docker Host from the existing strategies: see Docker host detection.
+3. Get the current Docker host from the existing strategies: see Docker host detection.

 4. If the socket contains the unix schema, the schema is removed (e.g. `unix:///var/run/docker.sock` -> `/var/run/docker.sock`)

-5. Else, the default location of the docker socket is used: `/var/run/docker.sock`
+5. Otherwise, the default location of the Docker socket is used: `/var/run/docker.sock`

 The library will raise a `DockerHostError` if the Docker host cannot be discovered.